Rajeshgottimukkula/Learnings/Springboot.md

 ## 2. Twitter-Friendly Version:

 🚀 Managing embedded servers in Spring Boot? 🛠️ Pay attention to port config and dependency conflicts. 🔄 IntelliJ IDEA's "dependency analyzer" makes it a breeze—suggesting exclusions for smooth sailing. #SpringBoot #DependencyManagement #IntelliJIDEA

+## 10.Actuator
+### Understanding and Refining:
+Spring Boot Actuator facilitates application monitoring and management through exposed endpoints.
+The primary endpoint, "/actuator," provides essential information about application health, and additional endpoints, like "/actuator/health," offer more detailed insights.
+Security measures, including default endpoint disabling, ensure secure access.

+### What is it?
+Spring Boot Actuator is a module enabling application monitoring and management by exposing various endpoints.
+Essential information about application health is available at the primary endpoint, "/actuator."

+### Why it is used?
+It is used to monitor and manage Spring Boot applications by providing endpoints for accessing health information and other insights.
+Security measures, such as endpoint disabling, ensure secure access.

+### How it is used?
+Developers can configure additional endpoints to gain more detailed insights into the application, such as information about registered beans.
+By default, security measures are in place to control access to these endpoints.

+### Example (Technical):
+1. Accessing basic health information at the "/actuator/health" endpoint.
+2. Configuring additional endpoints for detailed insights, e.g., "/actuator/beans."

+### Example (Real World):
+Think of Spring Boot Actuator as a control panel for your application.
+The primary "/actuator" endpoint provides essential health information, and you can customize additional endpoints for specific insights.

+### Mnemonic:
+Imagine Spring Boot Actuator as the control panel of your application, exposing key information at "/actuator" and allowing you to configure additional insights securely.

+## 2. Twitter-Friendly Version:

+⚙️ Monitoring your Spring Boot app?
+Explore with Spring Boot Actuator! 🛠️ Primary endpoint "/actuator" for health info. 🔒 Securely configure additional endpoints for detailed insights. #SpringBoot #Actuator #Monitoring